KatsFallDown/CovidDataClustering/README.md

 **This work is a project to study clustering algorithms.**

-The paper discusses the k-means and b-means algorithms.
+The paper discusses the k-means and c-means algorithms.
 These algorithms are similar to each other, but have differences.
 The result of the project can be called a comparison of algorithms

 ## Results: